anshultaak/Diagram/README.md

  Route 53 connects user requests to internet applications running on AWS or on-premises.

 First, we need to go to the GitHub repository where our code is available, and there we need to create a new folder named "build".
 Inside this folder, we need to create a code pipeline YAML file and a bash script.
 For example, you can go with this link of Headless CMS application.

+For the trigger pipeline, we need to create one release example "backend .0.0.1_dev1" and under the Code Pipeline use the S3 bucket to store our code and Secret Manager for image tag.
+Then push the image to the ECR repo which is present in the  verb-common AWS account After that, trigger the code build and code deploy, and it will deploy the application in containers.